 - upper respiratory tract infections with symptoms such as sore throat and stuffy nose

-- injection site reactions (e.g. red skin)
+- injection site reactions (e.g. red skin or pain)

 - nausea (feeling sick)